ADD THIS CALCULATOR ON YOUR WEBSITE:

 B cells or B lymphocytes are set to make one specific antibody.
 These cells are an important part of an immune system.
 B cells get their name as these lymphocytes mature in the bone marrow of humans, and even in the bursa organ of birds.
 Well, B cells are distinguished from other lymphocytes by a protein on their surface said to be as the B-cell receptor.
 Keep in mind, this protein is specialized to recognize and even attach to specific antigens.
 In simple words, these cells do their job to make antibodies that are protein produced by an immune system to combat foreign substances called antigens.

 NK or natural killer cells are lymphocytes that are said to be cytotoxic.
 NK cells also come from the same place as B and T cells.
 NK cells function similarly to cytotoxic T cells – people often confused that NK and T cells are the same, but they not!
 NK cells do not have T cell receptors or trigger antibody production, but NK cells are capable of distinguishing infected cancerous cells from normal cells.

-The above calculator is very convenient to use, you just have to input two fields to calculate your absolute lymphocytes count.
+The ALC calculator is 100% free health tool and packed with user-friendly interface that helps you in calculating absolute lymphocytes count.
 Well, ahead to know the step-by-step guide of this absolute lymphocyte count calculator.